qgrid/qgrid.github.io/source/feature/focus.md

 }
 ```

-## How to understand if q-grid is on focus or not?
+## How to understand if q-grid is in focus or not?

 Use q-grid `focus` model to understand wether it's active or not.